jorelosorio/go-signature/README.md

 timestamp (Timestamp)
 ```

-A *Container contains.
+A * `Container` has the following attributes.

 ```
 message (Message)
 signature (Bytes)
 ```

-> \* `Container` is a structure that contains the message that will be checked against the signature to validate the authenticity.
+> \* `Container` is the main structure to be sent, because it contains the message to be transported and the signature associated with it, **When validating the authenticity it shall be made with the message**.

 ## Development